 Noxious Weed Management Plan

-Town staff, led by the Parks & Recreation Department, has drafted a Noxious Weed Management Plan.
+Town staff, led by the Parks and Recreation Department, has drafted a Noxious Weed Management Plan.
 This plan includes an overview of the Colorado Noxious Weed Act, management options / approaches, implementation of the plan, public education, ongoing program evaluation and species identification and management guide.
 Since weed management codes apply to both public and private lands, the Town solicited and incorporated public input on the draft plan.
 The final management plan was presented and approved by the Weed Advisory Board in its final format on May 19, 2021 and by Town Council on June 1, 2021.
 This plan was approved by Town Council on second reading on July 6, 2021.

 View (PDF) a copy of the final Noxious Weed Management Plan